wen/override/level03/walkthrough.md

 # level03

-The program reads a number from stdin and converts the number to a string by a magic algorithm.
-Then it compares the result string to `Congratulations!`.
+The program reads a number from stdin and converts the number to a string by an unknown algorithm.
+Then it compares the result string with `Congratulations!`.

 ## Step 1.
-Find magic number
+Solve the equation
 ```
-(0x1337d00d - INPUT) XOR "Q}|u`sfg~sf{}|a3" = "Congratulations!"
+(0x1337d00d - INPUT) XOR 'Q' = 'C'
 ```
 ```
 level03@OverRide:~$ perl -e 'printf "%d\n", 0x1337d00d - (ord(C) ^ ord(Q))'